architolk/fm-synth/dx2xfm/README.md

 | 19 | 40 | 61 | 82 | 103 | 124 | 0-99 | Fine frequency ratio (1.00 - 1.99 multiplier)|
 | 20 | 41 | 62 | 83 | 104 | 125 | 0-14 | Detune (7 = 0%) |

-When using fixed pitch operator mode, the frequency is obtained using the following formula: COARSE * FINE:
-- COARSE is a value between 0-3, corresponding to 1Hz, 10Hz, 100Hz or 1000Hz;
-- FINE is a value between 0-99, corresponding with multipliers 1 to 9.772
-The actual formula to get the frequency: Hz = COARSE * (1 + (FINE * 8.772 / 99))

 | Nr | Range | Parameter |
 |----|-------|-----------|
 | 126 | 0-99 | Pitch envelope rate 1 |